-- 8.1.37 Adopted Policy DM22 is of significance as it requires all developments to be accessible to all users and accord with a series of principles, including: the layout should respond positively to the existing patterns of movement by contributing or providing permeable layouts, access to public transport and emergency vehicles; and incorporate innovative approaches to managing vehicular access and parking arrangements. - 8.1.38 Emerging Policy C04PO seeks to encourage the use of sustainable modes of transport.
-Linking to this, emerging Policy CO5PO sets out the transport hierarchy, which places a priority on pedestrians first, followed by cyclists, public / community transport, car sharing and all other forms of transport. - 8.1.39 Emerging Policy CO7PO requires all new developments to provide adequate parking provision in accordance with the Cumbria Design Guide. - 8.1.40 Access to the site is proposed to be achieved via a 4.8m wide shared surface road.
+- 8.1.35 Adopted Policy DM22 is of significance as it requires all developments to be accessible to all users and accord with a series of principles, including: the layout should respond positively to the existing patterns of movement by contributing or providing permeable layouts, access to public transport and emergency vehicles; and incorporate innovative approaches to managing vehicular access and parking arrangements. - 8.1.36 Emerging Policy C04PO seeks to encourage the use of sustainable modes of transport.
+Linking to this, emerging Policy CO5PO sets out the transport hierarchy, which places a priority on pedestrians first, followed by cyclists, public / community transport, car sharing and all other forms of transport.

+- 8.1.37 Emerging Policy CO7PO requires all new developments to provide adequate parking provision in accordance with the Cumbria Design Guide. - 8.1.38 Access to the site is proposed to be achieved via a 4.8m wide shared surface road.
 The Proposed Access Plan demonstrates the access point would have visibility splays of 48.2m to the west and 44.4m to the east.
-This is the same arrangements as the previous planning permission granted under reference 4/18/2297/001. - 8.1.41 The development of the site is not anticipated to generate significant amounts of traffic movements.
-The application is outline with the development of up to 15 dwellings, which is a ceiling figure.
+This is the same arrangements as the previous planning permission granted under reference 4/18/2297/0O1. - 8.1.39 The development of the site is not anticipated to generate significant amounts of traffic movements.
 The site would also be accessible to local services, and Holmrook is proposed to be defined as a Local Service Centre which would support the higher order settlements in the Borough.
-It would therefore be a sustainable location in transport terms. - 8.1.42 It is understood that no significant changes will have occurred in the surrounding area since the determination of the previous planning permission granted under reference 4/18/2297/001, which would have made any substantial difference to highway safety.
+It would therefore be a sustainable location in transport terms. - 8.1.40 It is understood that no significant changes will have occurred in the surrounding area since the determination of the previous planning permission granted under reference 4/18/2297/0O1, which would have made any substantial difference to highway safety.
 We note that during the determination of the previous application, Cumbria Highways requested additional information.
 As a result, an access appraisal was produced, which determined that the access arrangements were satisfactory, with safe access splays, and that the additional traffic movements generated by the proposed development could be accommodated by the local network.
-This appraisal is also submitted with the application. - 8.1.43 The illustrative Layout Plan shows that adequate space for parking could therefore be provided, with preference given to parking spaces behind the building line to reduce street clutter.

-8.1.44 In conclusion, it is considered that the proposed development will not result in any significant impacts on highways, that the access arrangements are acceptable and that the proposed development would therefore be in conformity with the relevant highways and transport policies.
+This appraisal is also submitted with the application. - 8.1.41 The illustrative Layout Plan shows that adequate space for parking could therefore be provided, with preference given to parking spaces behind the building line to reduce street clutter. - 8.1.42 In conclusion, it is considered that the proposed development will not result in any significant impacts on highways, that the access arrangements are acceptable and that the proposed development would therefore be in conformity with the relevant highways and transport policies.